This lesson is in the early stages of development (Alpha version)

 # Execute the task

-As before, use the status commands to check when your job runs.
-Use ls to locate the output file, and examine it.
-Is it what you expected?
+As before, use the SGE status commands to check whether your job is running and when it ends:

 Running the Parallel Job